 Pioneering heart procedure saves Emirati baby’s life

-He underwent an initial surgery to fix this problem, which resulted in complications which meant Omar had to stay in a local Neonatal Intensive Care Unit receiving daily care and dependent on a ventilator for months so he could grow.
+He underwent an initial surgery in his home country to try to correct this problem, but unfortunately, there were complications which meant Omar had to stay in a local Neonatal Intensive Care Unit receiving daily care and dependent on a ventilator for several months so that he could grow.
 With Omar needing specialist treatment, he was transferred to Great Ormond Street Hospital in London (GOSH), which treats over 1,500 children from the Middle East every year for rare and complex conditions.

-At GOSH, Omar was under the care of Dr Robert Yates, Consultant and Honorary Lecturer in Peadiatric and Fetal Cardiology at GOSH.
-Omar arrived at the London-based hospital only weighing 3.2KG and had complications including chronic lung disease, pulmonary hypertension, retinopathy of prematurity (ROP).
+At GOSH, Omar was under the care of Dr Robert Yates, Consultant and Honorary Lecturer in Paediatric and Fetal Cardiology at GOSH.
+Omar arrived at GOSH only weighing 3.2kg and had complications including chronic lung disease, pulmonary hypertension and retinopathy of prematurity (ROP).

 Omar had an initial heart operation soon after he arrived at the hospital but within 8 weeks of Omar’s arrival in UK a further cardiac operation was needed to address poor clinical progress and recurrent mitral valve stenosis- a narrowing of the heart’s mitral valve.

 “Mitral valve replacement was our only option but as Omar was too small for a mechanical valve, we opted for a modified stented valve as an alternative.
 We needed to modify the valve for his size, its novel position in the heart, as well as putting the valve upside down.
 This valve would avoid the use of blood thinners and allowed for subsequent dilatation of the stented valve as he grows bigger,” explains Dr Yates.